lajohnston/smslib/docs/interrupts.md

 Please note that if you change the interval during active screen time, the new interval won't take effect until the next HBlank has occurred.
 This means that each interval you specify will trigger a minimum of 2 times, i.e. an interval every 10 lines will trigger for lines 9 (0-based) and line 19 even if you change it after line 9.

 You can read the current line being drawn.
-The value will be loaded into `a`
+The value will be loaded into `a`.
+However, the value returned isn't a simple 0-192 number and requires some processing.
+Read Charles MacDonald's [VDP documentation](https://www.smspower.org/uploads/Development/msvdp-20021112.txt) for more information.

 ```asm
 interrupts.getLine